arslanim/iso-standard-3166/README.md

 public function getRawStandardsData(): array;
 ```

+Return: all ISO 3166-1 country standards representing by raw array.

 ## Contributing
 Welcome to pull requests.
 If there is a major changes, first please open an issue for discussion.